Study modes: Full-time, Part-time

 This programme is made up from 120 credits of taught courses and a 60-credit dissertation on an approved topic (generally one that builds upon one of the courses that you have studied with us).

 There are no compulsory courses on the general LLM that all students have to take.
 Instead you may choose from the diverse range of specialist courses offered within the School (subject to the availability of places or whether courses are running in a given year).
+However, as the General LLM qualification reflects expertise across a range of subjects, there are limits on the number of courses which can be taken from any one subject area.

 Please note that due to unforeseen circumstances or lack of demand for particular courses, we may not be able to run all courses as advertised come the start of the academic year.